-- 1. Install the batteries in the transmitter and the receiver battery holders. - 2.
-Extend the transmitter antenna. - 3.
+- ☐ 1.
+Install the "AA" batteries in the transmitter and the receiver holders. - 2.
+Install and extend the transmitter antenna. - ☐ 3.
 Connect the steering servo, throttle servo and receiver battery to the receiver. - 4.
-Extend the receiver antenna. - 5.
+Uncoil and extend the receiver antenna. - ☐ 5.
 Adjust the servo trims of the transmitter to the neutral position. - 6.
 Switch on the transmitter. - 7.
 Switch on the receiver. - 8.
 Operate the steering and throttle control.
-Make sure the servo arms move in proportion to the movement of the steering wheel and throttle trigger. - 9.
+Make sure the servo arms move in proportion to the movement of the steering wheel and throttle trigger. - □ 9.
 Switch off the receiver, then the transmitter.